duncan/dev/public/health/covid-19/europe-faces-vaccine-shortage.md

 type: link
 title: Europe’s vaccine shortage
 emoji: 💉
+description: Europe was feeling pretty good about its vaccine policy until the start of the new year.
 ---

 Europe was feeling pretty good about its vaccine policy for COVID-19.
 But now, not so much.
 In fact, [Europe is looking for a way out of a vaccine fiasco][dw].
 It’s falling behind many other regions in the world, including the US and UK.